atoomnetmarc/IoT12/Heat controller/README.md

 ## Registers

 There are a few registers which can be read and written to in order to communicate with and configure the heat controller.
-Multibyte reads and writes are MSB (most significant byte) first.
+Multibyte reads and writes are [little-endian](https://en.wikipedia.org/wiki/Endianness) format.

 Writes are executed by writing the register value first and then the value of the register.
 In case of an uint32_t or [float](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) write that means writing 5 bytes in one transaction.